-- 7. The PRA will have regard to each of the following factors in determining whether an Eligible Investment Firm should be designated: - whether the firm's balance sheet exceeds an average of £15 billion total gross assets over four quarters, as reported on regulatory returns; and/or - whether the sum of the balance sheets of all Eligible Investment Firms in a group exceeds an average of £15 billion total gross assets over four quarters; and/or - where the firm is part of a PRA group, whether the firm's revenues, balance sheet and risk-taking is significant relative to the group's revenues, balance sheet and risk-taking. - 8.
-The first factor that a firm is designated where it has total gross assets over four quarters averaging more than £15 billion relates to the assets consideration in the PRA-Regulated Activities Order.
+- 8. The PRA will have regard to each of the following factors in determining whether an Eligible Investment Firm should be designated: - whether the firm's balance sheet exceeds an average of £15 billion total gross assets over four quarters, as reported on regulatory returns; and/or - whether the sum of the balance sheets of all Eligible Investment Firms in a group exceeds an average of £15 billion total gross assets over four quarters; and/or - where the firm is part of a PRA group, whether the firm's revenues, balance sheet and risk-taking is significant relative to the group's revenues, balance sheet and risk-taking. - 9.
+The first factor that a firm is designated where it has total gross assets over four quarters averaging more than £15 billion relates to the assets consideration in the PRA-regulated Activities Order.
 While an individual firm's impact on the financial system is not only a function of its size, but also the complexity of its operations, the substitutability of the services it provides and its connectedness with the rest of the system, the use of a size threshold provides an objective reference point to indicate which firms are likely to be systemically relevant in this context.
-This does not mean that all firms above this threshold will be systemically relevant, nor that any firm below the threshold cannot be systemically relevant; it is simply indicative as to likely systemic relevance in this context. - 9.
-Analysing the size of a firm's balance sheet over four quarters prevents any large temporary movements in the balance sheet from distorting the view of a firm's likely importance.
-In addition to looking at balance sheet size, the PRA will also consider a firm's business model and booking practices to ensure that assets booked to the firm do not give a distorted view of the firm's business and risk profile.
-Other assessments of asset values beyond those regularly submitted on a firm's regulatory returns (both end-of-day and intraday) may also be considered in order to identify whether a firm's assets, as disclosed in regulatory returns, provide an accurate representation of its risk-taking.
+This does not mean that all firms above this threshold will be systemically relevant, nor that any firm below the threshold cannot be systemically relevant; it is simply indicative as to likely systemic relevance in this context.
+In deciding to designate a particular firm, the PRA will take account of its substitutability, interconnectedness and complexity using a range of metrics such as its market share in key markets, legal structure, intra-financial system assets and liabilities and leverage ratio.